netgloo/benjamin/readme.md

 If you have code that must be executed only once and not executed anymore, even changing page, you may want to use the [`init` callback](#init) instead.

-**Note**: jQuery is already included inside Benjamin and you can use it inside your custom javascript code.
+**Note**: jQuery is already included inside Benjamin.
+You can use it inside your custom javascript code.

 ### Scripts Inside Body